Trailblazers on the move

 Partners: Rockingham County Education Foundation, Rockingham County Tourism, Dan River Basin Association

-Farris Memorial Park: Worked with partners to prepare and submit a Great Trails State Proposal for 4 miles of multi-use trail to the existing trail system at Farris Memorial Park.
-Components included: public input meeting, commitment to in kind contributions, agency reviews, proposal preparation.
+Successfully secured funding through the Great Trails State program for 4 miles of new multi-use trail connecting to the existing network at Farris Memorial Park.
+Efforts included a public input meeting, in-kind commitments, agency reviews, and proposal development.

 Partners: Town of Mayodan, Rockingham County Tourism, Dan River Basin Association

-Hogan’s Creek Park: Worked with partners to prepare and submit a Great Trails State Proposal for 4 miles of multi-use trail to the existing trail at Hogan’s Creek Park.
-Components included: public input survey, commitment to in kind contributions, agency reviews, proposal preparation.
+Prepared and submitted a Great Trails State proposal for 4 miles of new multi-use trail to expand the existing Hogan’s Creek Park system.
+Efforts included a public input survey, in-kind commitments, agency reviews, and proposal preparation.

 Partner: Rockingham County Tourism

-Washington Mills Park: Led the team in development of a Parks and Recreation Trust Fund (PARTF) proposal to develop the old Washington Mills site into a regional park located adjacent to the Mayo River in Mayodan.
+Led the planning and submission of a Parks and Recreation Trust Fund (PARTF) proposal to transform the historic Washington Mills site—located adjacent to the Mayo River in Mayodan—into a regional park.

-Youth Trail Leaders: We’re dreaming up a teen trail ambassador program that blends ecology, public speaking, and project management.
+Youth Trail Leaders: A teen trail ambassador program blending ecology, public speaking, and project management.

-The Wild Build High school student-led creek restoration for carbon capture and to develop climate change leaders
+The Wild Build: A high school student-led creek restoration project aimed at carbon capture and empowering the next generation of climate leaders.

 The proposed Woodland Trail in Rockingham County would open access to this abandoned lake in Wentworth.